redhat-performance/jetlag/docs/deploy-mno-scalelab.md

 ### Deploy in the public VLAN

-In order to deploy in the public VLAN, some variables need to be configured:
+In order to deploy in the public VLAN, set the variable `public_vlan` in `all.yml` to true.
+Once this variable is enable jetlag:

-- `public_vlan`: Enable this variable **before creating the inventory**, to let jetlag to auto-configure the interface number (`controlplane_network_interface_idx`) to the last of the available NICs of the ocpinventory.json file, when this variable is configured, `base_dns_name` is set to `rdu2.scalelab.redhat.com` in the inventory file.
+- Auto-configures the interface number (`controlplane_network_interface_idx`) to the last of the available NICs of the ocpinventory.json file.
+- `base_dns_name` is set to `rdu2.scalelab.redhat.com` in the inventory
+- With the help of the `quads` API these variables are also configured automatically:
+  - `controlplane_network`: public VLAN subnet
+  - `network_prefix`: public VLAN network mask
+  - `gateway`: public VLAN default gateway
-- `cluster_name`: Should be configured to the public VLAN name. i.e: `vlan600`, check the public VLANs allocation info in the [scalelab's wiki](https://wiki.rdu2.scalelab.redhat.com/vlans/)
+  - `cluster_name`: cluster name according to the pre-existing DNS records in the public VLAN, i.e: `vlan604`

 Once the deployment is completed, the cluster API and routes should be reachable directly from the VPN.